+972 + Jerusalem 2, Tel Aviv 3, or mobile number

 Prepaid rate, shown before the call connects.
 No hidden fees.

 Type the full international number: +972 followed by the local subscriber number.
-That's the whole recipe.
-No special prefixes, no secret codes.
+Use the destination's international format rather than a domestic shortcut.

 Israel commonly uses Hebrew, Arabic, and English.
 The clock you care about is Israel time • UTC+2 / UTC+3 seasonal.
 After that, the ideal window comes down to who you're trying to reach.